 - Tabbouleh is traditionally served cold, so you can go ahead and place the mixing bowl in the fridge for a few hours if you want it cold… or you can serve right away at room temperature.
 Both ways are great in my opinion!

-- When ready to serve – serve tabbouleh on top of mixed greens and drizzle some oil free golden turmeric salad dressing.
-Enjoy!
+- When ready to serve – serve tabbouleh on top of mixed greens and drizzle some oil free golden turmeric salad dressing or this yummy oil free cilantro garlic sauce.
+You can also skip the dressings and just throw lime juice on top for a quicker alternative. 😉 Enjoy!

-- I used a mix of red and white quinoa.
+- I used a mix of red and white quinoa – but honestly I prefer using white quinoa only with this recipe.

 - This is a great salad to clean out the fridge with – find whatever scraps or extra veggies you have laying around in the fridge that are about to spoil and use them up in this salad!